Electric scooter injury claims - what you need to know

 Are electric scooters legal in Australia?

-In Australia, there are currently no regulations preventing the sale or hire of electric scooters within any state or territory.
+In Australia, there are currently no regulations preventing the sale or hire of e-scooters within any state or territory.
 However, despite being available for purchase nationally, the rules for riding differ within each state:

-- In New South Wales, Victoria, South Australia, Western Australia and Tasmania the laws are more restricted; namely that electric scooters cannot be ridden on public property and there are limits on the acceptable maximum power of the motor.
+In New South Wales, Victoria, South Australia, Western Australia and Tasmania the laws are more restricted; namely that e-scooters cannot be ridden on public property and there are limits on the acceptable maximum power of the motor.

 Our tip: before taking a joyride, ensure you know the rules around riding electric scooters in the state or territory you are in.
 You can find this information on the relevant state government’s website.